 - Red La Soda

-My personal favorite, for taste and performance, is the Yukon Gold.
-I have been growing it every year, summer and winter, and it has yet to deceive me.
+My favorite for taste and performance is the Yukon Gold.
+I grew it for years, summer and winter, and it has yet to deceive me.

 Set up realistic expectations

-Growing in ground, raised beds, or in pots
+Growing potatoes in-ground, in raised beds, or in pots?

-It all depends on the native soil and how much labor you are willing to put in.
-For a home garden, pots and raised beds are more convenient.
+Deciding on the proper growing method depends on the native soil and how much labor you are willing to put in.
+Pots, grow bags, and raised beds are more convenient for a home garden.

 Many gardeners grow potatoes in pots, and they seem to be successful.
-However, I find pot-gardening challenging in Texas since it is difficult to maintain an even moisture level.
-My favorite method is using raised garden beds.
+However, I find pot-gardening challenging in Texas.
+It needs more attention to maintain even moisture.
+Raised beds, on the other hand, are more manageable.

 To chit or not to chit

-Chitting is the process of pre-sprouting the potato spuds before planting.
-It is a way to get a head start on the season, but it is not necessary.
+Chitting is the pre-sprouting of the potato spuds before planting them.
+It is a way to get a head start on the season, but it is optional.

-To chit potatoes, spread them in a single layer making sure they are not touching each other.
-Place them in a well-lit and dry area until you notice green sprouts.
+To chit potatoes, spread them in a single layer without touching.
+An egg carton is great for this.
+Place in a well-lit and dry area until they sprout.